Acquiring

 Authenticity: Each finished image has a label affixed to the back.
 It includes my signature, date printed, location and edition number.
 See example below.

-Editions: Finished photographs are offered in limited editions ranging from 2 to 10 with one artist’s proof.
+Editions: Finished photographs are offered in limited editions, mostly ranging from 2 to 5, with one artist’s proof.
 Prices increase incrementally as editions sell out, so first editions are a good value.
 Once an edition sells out, the image is retired and no longer available for sale.

 Custom Orders: If you are interested in a custom size or frame design, please email me for a quote.
 My framing supplier is Larson Juhl, one of the biggest, so the selection of moulding styles is huge.